 \subsection{Experimental setup}

 We evaluate the proposed method on link prediction tasks.
 At first, we validate the ability to deal with complex relations and symmetry/antisymmetry, inverse and composition relations on four benchmarks.
 Then we validate our model on two subrelation specific benchmarks.
 Statistics of these benchmarks are shown in Table ~\ref{table:dataset}.
-We show these benchmarks below: